Skip to main content

 No Advertising is not Digital Marketing! (only)

 When you hear "digital marketing," what comes to mind?
 Google ads, sponsored social media posts, maybe even those pesky pop-ups that follow you around the internet?
 Advertising and paid media indeed play a significant role in digital marketing.
 However, I can't help but feel a bit angry whenever I come across a job post or content that narrowly defines digital marketing as just advertising.
 Jobs that harp on advertising are looking for shortcuts, whereas marketing is a long-term process.
 Let's set the record straight: digital marketing is not just about ads.
 It's a subset of marketing, akin to a vast ocean with advertising as just one of its many channels.
 Imagine you've allocated a budget for advertising.
 You launch a campaign, hoping for immediate conversions.
-But alas, your campaign falls flat like a damp oily cake.
+But alas, your campaign falls flat like a damp, oily cake.
 Why?
-Because you skipped the crucial steps of strategizing, researching your audience, building personas, segmenting the market, selecting the...
+Because you skipped the crucial steps of strategizing, researching your audience, building personas, segmenting the market, selecting th...